 Many dogs love car rides and have no problem with motion sickness.
 However, the majority did not start out that way.
 It's very common for puppies and young dogs to get car sick from the motion, stress, and excitement.
-They may shiver, shake, drool, cry, and ultimately vomit all over the back seat.
+They may appear lethargic, whine, drool, cry, and ultimately vomit all over the back seat.
 Fortunately, most dogs grow out of it as they get used to riding in the car, and there are ways you can relieve puppy's upset tummy in the meantime.

 Before You Begin

 In order to ease your puppy's nausea, it's best to understand what may be causing it.
 Rest assured, though, that it's completely natural in young puppies and even some older dogs.

 It’s really not surprising that some puppies don't like car rides.
 Any first experience can mean a ton of stress, fear, or excitement.
 Just like humans, dogs can throw up from these things.
 Rides are often associated with rude thermometers and needle pricks at the vet.
 This can leave your scared puppy dreading anything to do with a car, even if it means vacation travel to the boarding kennel or fun car rides around town.

 The good news is that you can help train dogs to get used to car rides.
 Until that time, you can ease the upset feelings and settle the puppy's tummy with a little preparation.

 Puppies associate sick feelings with what they anticipate will happen at the end of the ride.
 To change the dog's mindset, turn the car into a puppy palace of toys and treats the dog only gets near or while inside the car.
 In a very gradual way, teach your dog that the car offers lots of benefits.
 Treats and good-dog praise and admiration can go a long way.
 Anxiety wraps and dog appeasing pheromones can be purchased in pet stores and can help decrease feelings of anxiety.